mahimaeg/common-api/README.md

     * Configure Lombok.

+    * Update pom.xml to manage dependencies.

+    * Configure properties in application.properties file.

-    * Ensure that Redis is up and running.
+    * Ensure that Redis server is up and running.